obarbeau/obarbeau.github.io/_posts/blog/2015-01-16-flat-cable-earphones.md

 without losing 10 minutes to curse the ball of yarn.

-By looking for the link on the site of the manufacturer, I realize that this headset is already no more sold, and that he has been replaced by [this one].
+By looking for the link on the site of the manufacturer, I realize that this earphone is already no more sold, and that he has been replaced by [this one].

 [this one]: http://www.klipsch.com/R6i